 Organizations seeking to maximize growth opportunities while delivering the personalized experiences required to keep their existing customers happy shouldn’t view their options as digital experiences vs. non-digital ones or having to choose one or the other.

-Instead, they should aim to strike a balance between their affinity for efficiency and the “cool factor” of being a digitally-enabled business with the time-tested authenticity of the human touch.
+Instead, they should aim to strike a balance between their affinity for efficiency and the “cool factor” of being a digitally-enabled business with the time-tested authenticity of the human touch – a hybrid customer experience.

 In most cases, that means eschewing the allure of expensive, all-encompassing, and hard-to-maintain AI-powered platforms in favor of more cost-effective and simpler smart bots and custom automation that guide customers and prospects directly to the human agent who can help them.